EU AI Act compliance

 Common questions about EU AI Act compliance

-Most high-risk AI systems can use self-assessment, but certain categories (like biometrics, critical infrastructure) may require third-party evaluation by notified bodies.
-We help you determine which path applies.
+Most high-risk AI systems can use internal self-assessment following Annex VI procedures.
+Biometrics for law enforcement, certain critical infrastructure safety systems and specific medical devices require third-party evaluation by accredited notified bodies.
+Check your Annex III category to determine which path applies.

 Ready to get compliant?